-- 3.3.1 An employee required to report for jury duty or to answer a subpoena as a witness, provided the witness has no financial interest in the outcome of the case, shall be granted leave with pay from his/her assigned duties until released by the court, provided the employee remits to the City all fees received from such duties other than mileage or subsistence allowances within thirty (30) days from the termination of jury service. - 3.3.2 When an employee returns to complete a regular shift following time served on jury duty or as a witness, such time falling within work shift shall be considered as time worked for purposes of shift completion and overtime computation.
-In determining whether or not an employee shall return to his/her regular shift following performance of the duties above, reasonable consideration shall be given to such factors as travel time and a period of rest.
+2.17.1 An employee required to report for jury duty or to answer a subpoena as a witness, provided the witness has no financial interest in the outcome of the case, shall be granted leave with pay from their assigned duties until released by the court, provided the employee remits to the City all fees received from such duties other than mileage or subsistence allowances within thirty (30) days from the termination of jury service.

+2.17.2 When an employee returns to complete a regular work shift following time served on jury duty or as a witness, such time falling within the work shift shall be considered as time worked for purposes of shift completion and overtime computation.
+In determining whether or not an employee shall return to their regular shift following performance of the duties above, reasonable consideration shall be given to such factors as travel time and a period of rest.

-3.4 Military Leave
+2.18 Military Leave

-3.4.1 Military leave of absence shall be granted and compensated in accordance with Military and Veterans Code Sections 389 and 395 et seq.
+2.18.1 Military leave of absence shall be granted and compensated in accordance with Military and Veterans Code Sections 389 and 395 et seq.
 Employees entitled to military leave shall give the appointing power an opportunity, within the limits of military regulations, to determine when such leave shall be taken.

-3.5 Bereavement Leave
+2.19 Bereavement Leave

-3.5.1 An employee shall be allowed leave with pay for not more than three (3) working days when absent because a death has occurred in the immediate family.
-For purpose of bereavement leave, members of the immediate family shall be limited to mother, father, child, sibling, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandchild, grandmother, grandfather, spouse, domestic partner, or dependent of the employee.
+- 2.19.1 An employee shall be allowed leave with pay for not more than three (3) working days when absent because a death has occurred in the immediate family.
+Employees may take up to two (2) additional days off per instance of bereavement (as defined above) using the employee's eligible leave banks. - 2.19.2 For purposes of bereavement leave, members of the immediate family shall be limited to: spouse, registered domestic partner, children (including step-children), parent (including step-parent and parent-in-law), sibling (including step-sibling and sibling-in-law), grandparent, grandchild or dependent of the employee.
 Employees may use General Leave for bereavement purposes for relations not included above provided such leave is approved in advance by the Chief of Police.

-3.6 Workers' Compensation
+2.20 Workers' Compensation Benefits

-3.6.1 Sworn personnel shall be granted leave with pay for a disability caused by illness or injury arising out of and in the course of his/her employment, in accordance with Section 4850 of the Labor Code of the State of California.
+2.20.1 Sworn personnel shall be granted leave with pay for a disability caused by illness or injury arising out of and in the course of their employment, in accordance with Section 4850 of the Labor Code of the State of California.

-3.7 Training Offset Hours
+2.21 Training Offset Hours

-3.7.1 Sergeants who work a patrol shift as part of a 4/12 work schedule shall be provided with a bank of twenty-four (24) hours for training offset, credited pay period one (1) of each payroll calendar year.
-The hours shall be used to fill in for the remainder of a shift where voluntary training was provided (e.g., if an employee attends an eight (8) hour day of training, the employee may use four (4) hours of training offset time to complete their twelve (12) hour shift.
-Eight (8) hours training plus four (4) hours training offset = twelve (12) hour shift).

-These hours may only be used in conjunction with supplementing time off for voluntary training.

-3.7.2 Training Offset Hours do not accrue.
+- 2.21.1 Sergeants who work a patrol shift as part of a 4/12 work schedule shall be provided with a bank of twenty-four (24) hours for training offset, credited pay period one (1) of each payroll calendar year.
+The hours shall be used to fill in for the remainder of a shift where voluntary training was provided (e.g., if an employee attends an eight (8) hour day of training, the employee may use four (4) hours of training offset time to complete their twelve (12) hour shift; eight (8) hours training plus four (4) hours training offset = twelve (12) hour shift). - These hours may only be used in conjunction with supplementing time off for voluntary training. - 3.7.2 Training Offset Hours Do Not Accrue.
 Any Training Offset Hours not used by the date of separation for employees separating during the year, or by the end of the last pay period in the payroll calendar year for other employees, shall not be paid out nor carried over to subsequent years.
-Training offset hours may not be cashed out or used for any purpose other than stated above.
+Training offset hours may not be cashed out or used for any purpose other than stated in this Section.